oracle-livelabs/oci-migration/ecc-developer-hol/query/manageextensibility/manageextensibility.md

 ## Task 1 : Publish changes to other environments

 * Users need to move their development across environments and sometimes multiple users working on the same application in different environments want to merge their development.
-For all of these use cases, ECC allows users to both export an application (along with the underlying pages and data sets) and import an application (along with the underlying pages and data sets) in a different environment.
+For all of these use cases, ECC allows users to both export an application (along with the underlying pages and data sets) and import an application (along with the underlying pages and data sets) into a different environment.
 * The Administrator UI allows you to export or import any application.
 This capability helps in sharing the application for a quick assessment, creating a backup before extending, moving an application to a different environment, or restoring the shipped state of a command center.
 An application can be exported for any specific language, and an application can be imported preserving any custom pages or custom load rules.

 1. Login to EBS apps (From the browser URL navigate to http://<VNC\_Public\_IP\>:8000) with below credentials